 Lots!
 We continue to add new trails to the website.
-We also continue to add new content to our "About GSMNP" page, which now includes our top 10 favorite hikes in the Great Smoky Mountains, hiking tips, general travel information, as well as links to other hiking destinations in the region.
-Also, please take a moment to check out our new sister websites for Glacier National Park and Rocky Mountain National Park.
+We also continue to add new content to our "About GSMNP" page, which now includes our top 10 favorite hikes in the Great Smoky Mountains, travel information, hiking tips, as well as links to other hiking destinations in the region.
+Don't forget to check out our sister websites for Rocky Mountain National Park, Glacier National Park and Grand Teton National Park.

 |Accommodations in the Smokies|

 Please help support this website by visiting our accommodations page before your next visit to the Smokies.
 You'll find a wide variety of lodging options, including cabins and chalets in Gatlinburg, Pigeon Forge, Townsend and the North Carolina side of the Smokies by clicking here.

 |Top Hiking Guide Books for the Great Smoky Mountains|